canonical/charmed-kubeflow-uats/README.md

 #### Run Kubeflow UATs

-In order to only run the Kubeflow-specific tests (i.e. no MLFlow integration) you can use the dedicated `kubeflow` tox test environment:
+In order to only run the Kubeflow-specific tests (i.e. no MLflow integration) you can use the dedicated `kubeflow` tox test environment:

 ```bash